 - cultivating a good overall balance in your life, between study, family, socialising and rest/relaxation time

 Pro tip: For best results, ask a human being, not Siri or Google.
-You can always ask your teachers or parents*, and of course, friendly expert tutors are available through Studiosity - click here to connect now.
+You can always ask your teachers or parents (unless your parents are robots), and of course, friendly subject specialists are available through Studiosity - click here to find your free access